That Lady in Ermine: Critical reception

 Bosley Crowther of The New York Times called the film "a bright and beguiling swatch of nonsense cut straight from the rich, gold-braided cloth of best-grade Graustarkian romance and done in a nimble, playful style."
 He added, "Wrapped up in Technicolor, which complements the trappings and costumes, it is a luxurious something to walk into on a damp and oppressive August day.
 For Mr. Lubitsch was nothing if not thoroughly indulgent of the tastes of the workaday moviegoers for elegance, amplitude and splash.
 And he also was nothing if not generous—as far as his writers would be—with the twists and turns and conniptions of an aggressively impudent wit.
 Fortunately, both of these penchants have been amply supported in this film."

 TV Guide rated it 2½ out of four stars, noting it "is definitely not a Lubitsch film" and adding, "Though the production was lavish, the film has no life and remains an exercise in trite and contrived plotting."

 Douglas Fairbanks Jr. thought that Otto Preminger "ruined everything.
 No sense of humour, no fun, everything light in the... script was squeezed out...
 It just wrecked my [career] momentum, just wrecked it."

 Awards and nominations

 Friedrich Hollaender and Leo Robin were nominated for the Academy Award for Best Original Song for "This Is the Moment," but lost to Jay Livingston and Ray Evans for "Buttons and Bows" from The Paleface.

 Samson Raphaelson was nominated for the Writers Guild of America Award for Best Written American Musical.

-DVD release
+Home media

 On September 25, 2006, the film was released on DVD with Ernst Lubitsch's 1946 film Cluny Brown as part of the two-disc set Hollywood Highlights 1 - Comedy.